mowebtech/HelloWorld/README.md

 # HelloWorld
-This is just for testing purpose of mine.
+This is just for testing purpose.
 Testing.
 Testing.
 Testing.
 Testing.